jackpas23/HashiCorp-Tech-Flex/README.md

 # Linux Terraform Vault Project

 Welcome to the Terraform configuration for setting up a Vault cluster using two custom modules.
-This guide will help you understand how the project is structured and how to get everything running LOCALLY.
+This guide will help you understand how my project is structured and how to get your own instance running.

 ## Project Structure